jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 provide the best end-user and energy performance.
 This may be work that fits within the IRTF SUSTAIN research group.

+Internet Draft {{I-D.pignataro-enviro-sustainability-consid}} contains a list of considerations that protocol designers should make to minimize energy consumption.
+For the reader's convenience, some of these are included below.
+For the full list, please refer to the draft:

+- Chattiness of protocols.
+For a given protocol, what are the message exchange patterns? does the protocol rely on periodic updates or heartbeat messages?
+Could such message patterns result in preventing links or nodes from going to sleep (absent other communications), and in such a case, would an alternative pattern be feasible?

+-Exploiting burstiness versus smoothening of traffic.
+Is it feasible to design the protocol to transmit with a smoother traffic pattern with lower traffic volumes that are sent continuously, as opposed to a way that traffic is bulked up and then sent in one fell swoop?

+- Rapid discovery and convergence.
+Does the protocol involve the exchange of state and information about other systems?
+In that case, how can the protocol be designed in such that any such information can be discovered quickly and protocol synchronization reconverged efficiently?
+Does the protocol design support stateful schemes that might accelerate this?
+In cases where there is a possibility of nodes going to sleep, the associated overhead of going offline and coming back online should be minimized.
+By shortening the time interval needed to go offline and come back online, it might be possible to enter sleep mode in situations where it would otherwise not be feasible.

+- Encoding schemes.
+How much computational effort goes into encoding and decoding?
+Assess the tradeoff between encoding efficiency and computational effort, which directs into carbon for cycles to perform coding operations.

 ## Equipment Longevity {#longevity}

 This section discusses the ability to extend the useful life of protocols and/or network equipment in order to amortize the embedded energy costs over a longer period, even though it may mean that the protocols/equipment may not be fully optimized for the present use.
 This includes devising tools to inform network administrators and their users of the potential benefits of network equipment upgrades, so that they can make better choices on what upgrades are necessary and when.